andrewt3000/MachineLearning/neuralNets.md

 - Implement backpropagation
 - Run optimization algorithm such as gradient descent adjusting weights using learning rate.

-Number of times to iterate over the training data - You run the program until it hopefully converges on an acceptablely low error level.
-An epoch means the network has been been trained on every example once.
+You train until the model (hopefully) converges on an acceptablely low error level.
+An epoch means the network has been trained on every example once.

 ### Cost Function
 Cost (aka error/objective/loss) function measures how inaccurate a model is.
 Training a model minimizes the cost function.
 Sum of squared errors is a common cost function for regression.
 Cross entropy (aka log loss, negative log probability) is a common cost function for softmax function.